-This entrepreneurship concentration capstone integrates theory and practice from prior courses in the discipline, applied to a selected venture, by focusing on a strategic analysis, emphasizing the marketing function.
-The larger aim is to guide venture growth rationally, creatively, and ethically through the challenges associated with the successive stages of professionalization, maturation, and global presence.
-The course considers ventures internal and external to existing organizations Prerequisite: ECO 4833, FIN 4855, MGT
+entrepreneurship concentration capstone This integrates theory and practice from prior courses in the discipline, applied to a selected venture, by focusing on a strategic analysis, emphasizing the marketing function.
+The larger aim is to guide through the challenges associated with the successive stages of professionalization, maturation, and global presence.
+The course considers ventures internal and external to existing organizations.

-4475.
+Prerequisite: ECO 3360, FIN 3360, MGT 4475.
 (Simultaneous enrollment is acceptable)